ferranfg/mpl-publisher/readme.txt

 == Changelog ==

 = 2.5.1 =
-- Fix EPUB validation when title contains quotes
+- Fix EPUB validation when the title contains quotes, less-than, greater-than signs
-- Fix filters by year
+- Fix filters by year to include all post types (only "post" types were considered)
-- Fix shortcode widget
+- Fix shortcode widget: add book-id parameter and extend documentation

 = 2.5.0 =
 - Add Online Book as a new output format